mrphishxxx/stack-python-plone/README.md

 * a bunch of convenience commands for managing your Plone site remotely
 * If you are using Cloud9 IDE there is a custom approach noted below.

+##What you need

+Before you begin, make sure that you have and know your dotcloud account credentials.

 ##Step 1 - Installation:
 In this step we prepare and create a new dotcloud stack (in our context this will become a server running Plone).